Bodywork

 What is your offering?

 I offer an Ayurvedic practice called Marma therapy.
-It is similar to how reflexology and acupuncture work, in that you press on certain nerve endings where many different types of tissues overlap and are associated with nerve endings that connect to different parts of the body and our organ systems.
-When you press on them, it sends a message to the pituitary gland to become aware of that part of the body and then it sends a message to that organ system or part of the body to bring it back into homeostasis.
+It is similar to how reflexology and acupuncture work, in that you press on certain nerve endings where many different tissues overlap and connect to different parts of the body and our organ systems.
+When you press on them, it sends a message to the pituitary gland to become aware of that part of the body and sends a message to that organ system or part of the body to bring it back into homeostasis.
 I see Marma as a part of supporting the nervous system, the root system of the body, which in turn is going to support all the other systems of the body.
 I think of it as resetting your body to factory settings.

 What does Marma mean?